jules2689/trudeau/docs/2020-04-21/trudeau.md

 **Prime Minister Trudeau**:

-The Canadian police and peace officers memorial on parliament hill to pay tribute to constable Stevenson and recognize the contributions of all law enforcement members to keep us safe.
+The Canadian police and peace officers memorial on parliament hill to pay tribute to Constable Stevenson and recognize the contributions of all law enforcement members to keep us safe.
 I also spoke to a number of colleagues from Nova Scotia, both past and present, and sought Senator Sam kutcher's advice.
 These calls all reinforce what had we know about Nova Scotia -- that it's a special place where people stick together and look out for each other.
-This week, we are all nova scotian.
+This week, we are all Nova Scotian.
-The families and friends can count on the unwavering support of their neighbours and of every single canadian.
+The families and friends can count on the unwavering support of their neighbours and of every single Canadian.